zerot69/Russian-Roulette-Simulation/README.md

 # Russian-Roulette-Simulation
 A simple Python simulation of a Russian Roulette game between 2 players.
-There are 4 simulation in total.
+There are 4 simulations in total.

 ## The first simulation: